-This fine grove is on the Avenue of the Giants between two of Humboldt Redwoods' most spectacular groves — the Rockefeller Grove, which is right across the Eel River, and the Founders' Grove, which starts just a quarter-mile up the Avenue.
-Although the Federation Grove certainly has its share of big trees, it's overshadowed by these nearby and even more impressive groves.
-And so, despite its easily-accessible location, most visitors are here not to see the trees but to swim in the Eel River.
+The Federation Grove is a superb grove of large redwoods on the Avenue of the Giants.
+Few visitors come here, though, maybe because it’s overshadowed by two even more spectacular groves — the Rockefeller Grove right across the Eel River, and the Founders’ Grove, just a quarter-mile up the Avenue.
+So despite its convenient location, most visitors are here not to see the trees but to swim in the Eel River.

 The grove is on an alluvial flat, but a gentle slope confines the big redwoods to the lowest part of the flat, a relatively narrow strip along its edge.
 The access road to the grove’s parking lot runs right through the best redwoods.
 There aren’t any really worthwhile trails in the grove, although the Big Cut Trail does run through the big redwoods for a few yards.
 However, in winter the road is closed and makes a nice short walk; few people visit the grove at this time of year.